-1 White – Strobon Cree: This product meets with newest FAA and CAA anti-collision lights guidelines for drones.
+1 White – Flytron Strobon Cree: This product meets with the newest FAA and CAA anti-collision lights guidelines for drones.
 It is visible from three miles away at night time.

 Strobon Cree® Standalone is the brightest navigation strobe resolution for enclosed drones like DJI Phantom, DJI Inspire, 3DR Solo, Walkera and others.

 No cabling required.
 Simply attach it to your drone or model airplane with or velcro, press the button on the strobe for power ON.
 That is all.

 Features for Strobon Cree Standalone